richo/snowplow-wiki/technical-documentation/2-collectors/contrib-nodejs-collector/SnowCannon-setup-guide.md

 For the purpose of this section, we are going to assume that you want to log your SnowPlow event data to **Amazon S3** using Fluentd.

+Happily, with the `td-agent` binary packages, the Amazon S3 output plugin fluent-plugin-s3 is installed by default, so we just need to configure `td-agent` correctly.

 Rest of section to come

 [fluentd]: http://fluentd.org